-Most recently, met a woman whose ADHD was misdiagnosed and medically mistreated until age 39.
+Through a mutual friend, I recently met a woman whose ADHD went misdiagnosed and medically mistreated until age 39.
 With predictable negative side effects.
 Fortunately, her friend is one of my book’s biggest fans—and most energetic ADHD evangelists.
-You can read her story below.
+She shone a light on a brighter path.

 ADHD Misdiagnosed as Depression

-Is it “crazy” that most of the people I meet with late-diagnosis ADHD had been treated for “depression” and “anxiety” all their lives?
-Yes, it is.
+Is it “crazy” that most of the people I meet with late-diagnosis ADHD had been misdiagnosed with depression and anxiety for their entire lives?
+Yes, I think it is.
+It’s a public health crisis.

-They are the lucky ones, though.
+In some ways, though, they are the lucky ones because they finally did discover ADHD.
 I shudder to think of the millions still misdiagnosed.
 That goes double for those treated with inappropriate medications that risk making ADHD worse and causing weight gain, among other intolerable side effects.

 In the past, I’ve shared poignant first-person essays from individuals diagnosed later in life: